SystemsApproach/private5g/arch.rst

     :width: 600px
     :align: center

-    Mobile cellular networks consists of a Radio Access Network (RAN) and a Mobile Core.
+    Mobile cellular networks consist of a Radio Access Network (RAN) and a Mobile Core.

 As shown in :numref:`Figure %s <fig-cellular>`, the mobile cellular